aturgeo3/Dal-Quor/README.md

 ## Modpacks
 * Sure, provide a link to this github.
-* Don't claim the mod as your own.
-* Can't make money off of the pack.

 ## Other Mod Integrations
  This mod currently has integrations with: